gyrdym/ml_algo/README.md

         Implementation of the linear regression algorithm based on batch gradient descent with L2 regularisation

         - [LinearRegressor.newton](https://pub.dev/documentation/ml_algo/latest/ml_algo/LinearRegressor/LinearRegressor.newton.html)
-        Implementation of the linear regression algorithm based on Newton method with L2 regularisation
+        Implementation of the linear regression algorithm based on Newton-Raphson method with L2 regularisation

     - [KnnRegressor](https://pub.dev/documentation/ml_algo/latest/ml_algo/KnnRegressor-class.html)
     A class that makes predictions for each new observation based on the first `k` closest observations from